How to Protect Your Horse from West Nile Virus Infection

 By Kristen Browning-Blas

-Late summer is peak transmission season for West Nile Virus, and confirmed cases are rising among horses in many regions.
+Late summer is peak transmission season for West Nile Virus.

 Veterinarians and public health experts urge owners to protect their horses by reducing mosquito populations and possible breeding areas.
 Equine veterinarians at Colorado State University’s James L. Voss Veterinary Teaching Hospital say two important methods will help protect horses against West Nile Virus infection: reduce exposure to mosquitoes and vaccinate against the virus.